matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 After the `m.key.verification.accept` event is sent, either party can send an `m.key.verification.start` event to begin the verification.
-If both parties send an `m.key.verification.start` event, and they both specify the same verification method, then the event sent by the user whose ID is the smallest is used, and the event sent by the user whose ID is the largest is ignored.
+If both parties send an `m.key.verification.start` event, and they both specify the same verification method, then the event sent by the user whose user ID is the smallest is used, and the other `m.key.verification.start` event is ignored.
 In the case of a single user verifying two of their devices, the device ID is compared instead.
 If both parties send an `m.key.verification.start` event, but they specify different verification methods, the verification should be cancelled with a `code` of `m.unexpected_message`.